-I’ve made it a point to go back and look through old posts, edit them, refine them, and cringe at them.
-This was the first post I ever made on this blog/website/thing.
-How ironic that the beginning was about the end.
-What is more ironic?
-I preached, repeatedly in that old post that there is an end.
+I’m at this point in my life where I am constantly looking back.
+Back at old videos, back at old photos, back at old posts, etc. So here I am, back at this post.
+This was the first post I ever wrote and published on my blog.
+How ironic is it that the beginning was about the end?
+Want to know what is even more ironic?
+I preached, repeatedly, in that old post that there is an end.
 You shouldn’t feel obligated to change things, to keep going, etc. Yet, here I am, going back to posts I thought were at one time finished, and keeping them going.

 The reason I chose this post?
 I changed my mind.
 Simple as that.

-This fall (Fall 2016) was the last semester of my undergraduate degree.
-I took classes just for the sake of credits, so I had a chance to take classes I wanted, rather than classes I needed.
+Fall of 2016, the last semester of my undergraduate degree.
+I only had my credit hour requirement to fill, so I had a chance to take classes I wanted, rather than classes I needed.
 I took an advanced creative writing class where the theme was “Ghosts.”
 Super cool, right?
-Anyway, we had to have one-on-one sessions with the professor.
-We were to bring a piece we wanted him to look over, and we’d spend the time talking about it.
+Anyway, we had one-on-one sessions with the professor.
+We were instructed to bring in a piece we wanted him to look over, and we’d spend the time talking about it.
 It was super generative and very helpful.

-I brought an older piece that I’ve been working on on-and-off for the past year or two.
+I brought an older piece that I’ve been working on, on-and-off, for the past year or two.
 He read it over, silent, for a good fifteen to twenty minutes.
 He stopped and said “It was fun.”
 I was pleased.
-I thought it was done.
-I was ready to start writing cover letters and sending it off to publications.
+I thought the story was done.
+I was ready to start writing cover letters and send it off to publications.
 Then, he asked me, “Why did you bring it?”
 I sat there for a while, mulling that question over.
 Why?
 Why not?
 I wanted someone with experience to look it over?
 I wanted someone to say “yay” or “nay,” to it?
 I wanted a lot of things, but I didn’t know how to respond.
 He clarified, “There’s a reason you’re still looking this over.
 If it was done, you wouldn’t bring it.”

 So, I’m going to keep working on this piece.
 I am also going to go back and edit some of these posts because, let’s face it, they are definitely not done.